Alice Reilley Schatzle, 89, died at her home at Wentworth Senior Living in Portsmouth, New Hampshire, on June 4, 2018.

 A wake will be held from 4 to 8 p.m. on Thursday, June 7, at the Clinton Funeral Home, 21 Parrott St., in Cold Spring.
 A Mass of Catholic burial will be held at Our Lady of Loretto, 24 Fair St., in Cold Spring at 10 a.m. on June 8, followed by interment at Cold Spring Cemetery.

 Memorial donations may be made to the Alice Reilley Schatzle Memorial Scholarship Fund, c/o Beth Ramme, 7 Gaines Place, Huntington, NY 11743, to the Butterfield Library (butterfieldlibrary.org), or to a favorite charity.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.